-The mission of the Athletic Training Education Program (ATEP) at the University of Wisconsin-Eau Claire is to prepare students for certification/licensure as an Athletic Trainer and to work as a healthcare provider with the physically active population.
-The ATEP promotes this mission through a transformative environment with engages students through active participation in the course content and by embracing and offering experiential learning opportunities with the university and Chippewa Valley communities.
+The mission of the Athletic Training Education Program (ATEP) at the University of Wisconsin-Eau Claire is to prepare students for certification/licensure as an Athletic Trainer and to work as a health care provider with the physically active population.
+The ATEP promotes this mission through a transformative environment that engages students through active participation in the course content and by embracing and offering experiential learning opportunities with the university and Chippewa Valley communities.

-The McPhee/Olson Physical Education Center is an outstanding facility with six gymnasia including an indoor 200-meter track, a competition-size swimming pool, eight racquetball courts, a spacious weight training and fitness center, a sports medicine/athletic training room, dance studio, a health promotion laboratory and a computer laboratory.
-Outdoor facilities include a 400-meter track, tennis courts and jogging and fitness trails.
+The McPhee/Olson Physical Education Center is an outstanding facility with six gymnasiums, including an indoor 200-meter track, a competition-size swimming pool, eight racquetball courts, a spacious weight training and fitness center, a sports medicine/athletic training room, dance studio, a health promotion laboratory and a computer laboratory.
+Outdoor facilities include a 400-meter track, tennis courts, and jogging and fitness trails.

-As part of the Athletic Training major, students participate in a wide variety of pre-professional experiences such as, student-faculty collaboration and research, mentoring and health promotion activities, attendance at professional meetings and workshops, or work at summer sport camps, just to name a few!
+As part of the Athletic Training major, students participate in a wide variety of pre-professional experiences, including student-faculty research collaboration, mentoring and health promotion activities, attendance at professional meetings and workshops, or work at summer sport camps, just to name a few!

-The Athletic Training Education Program (ATEP) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE); we received the highest accreditation standard in 2010 and will undergo our next review in 2020.
+The Athletic Training Education Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE); we received the highest accreditation standard in 2010 and will undergo our next review in 2020.
 All students that graduate from ATEP and meet the criteria established by CAATE will qualify to sit for the Board of Certification (BOC) national certification examination.
 Successful completion of the BOC examination allows the individual to become a Certified Athletic Trainer and eligible for state licensure.
-Our grads have a first time pass rate over 94%; where the national average is 80%.
+Our grads have a first time pass rate over 94 percent; whereas the national average is 77 percent.

 Students interested in studying athletic training are encouraged to do well in biology, health, physics, math and English composition.
 Students should enjoy being physically active and working with people.